chaoshangcs/GTS/README.md

-# GTS
+# Discrete Graph Structure Learning for Forecasting Multiple Time Series

-This is a PyTorch implementation of the paper "Discrete Graph Structure Learning for Forecasting Multiple Time Series", ICLR 2021.
+This is a PyTorch implementation of the paper: Discrete Graph Structure Learning for Forecasting Multiple Time Series, ICLR 2021.

 ## Installation